DuxVictorum/learnshell/learnawk/notes-01.md

 For example, you can use this to tell awk to skip printing the first line and then to add a (newly calculated) line number at the front of all lines it does print:
 > `NR > 1 { print NR-1, $0 }`

+### **RS - Record Separator**
+By default awk reads records one line at a time.
+In other words, a newline separates records.
+You can change this by defining the `RS` variable.
+You could, for example, set it to a single space to make awk treat each word of text as if it were a separate line.
+If you set `RS` to an empty string, awk will read the entire file as a single record (up to 99 lines anyway).
+If you then combine that with defining `FS` as the newline character (`\n`), then awk will every line as if it were a column.
+(Not that this kind of thing is useful, by the way.)
+You won't often need to mess with `RS`.

 &&&&